p72losaj/English-s-Acedemy/README.md

 A golden minute:

-1. My brother's cat is called Ivar and has a very unusual mutation: it has 3 hair colors, which are black, white and brown.
-But this mutation has caused a very rare disease in cats: epilepsy
+1. My brother's cat is called Ivar and has a very unusual hair colors which are black, white and brown.
+But Ivar has a very rare disease in cats: epilepsy